workadaptive/content/_articles/front-row-seat-to-history.md

 The models were brilliant but frustrating.
 Like working with a PhD who constantly misunderstood what you actually wanted.
 String escaping errors.
 Off-by-one bugs.
 Refactoring that broke things.

-Early September, something shifted.
-Claude Sonnet 4.5 and GPT-5 dropped.
+Early September, Claude Sonnet 4.5 and GPT-5 were released.

 I was working on a lead scoring system.
 Asked Claude to refactor the scoring logic.
 Make it more maintainable.
 Add edge cases we'd discussed.

-It just worked.
-First try.

-Not "mostly worked with a few bugs."
-Worked.

-I thought it was a fluke.
+The code ran without errors on first execution.
+Edge cases handled correctly.
+This was unusual—earlier versions typically needed 2-3 debugging passes.

-So I tried something harder.
-Complex workflow - Salesforce data pull, enrichment from three APIs, business rules with exceptions, scoring, updates back with audit logs.
+Next test: complex workflow.
+Salesforce data pull, enrichment from three APIs, business rules with exceptions, scoring, updates back with audit logs.
+Previously this took 3-4 iterations to get working.

-The kind of thing that usually took 3-4 iterations.

-I described it once.
-Claude generated it.
-It worked.

-Edge cases worked.
-Error handling worked.
-Audit logging worked.
+Generated code executed successfully.
+Error handling functioned as specified.
+Audit logging captured what we needed.

 ## What Actually Changed